ResourcefulHumans/template-mailer-aws-lambda/README.md

 ## Setup

+Create a role for the lambda function in IAM.

+Create the S3 bucket used by the mailer.

+Copy `config.json.dist` to `config.json` and adapt to your needs.

 Run

     ROLE="…" make deploy

 to publish the lambda function.
-You should adapt the S3 bucket name.
+You can override the default function name with the environment variable `FUNCTION_NAME`.

 Then setup an [API Gateway Lamdba Proxy](http://docs.aws.amazon.com/apigateway/latest/developerguide/integrating-api-with-aws-services-lambda.html).